 Research contributions and relevant experience attachment

-In addition to meeting the CV requirements above, co-applicants must also provide PDF attachments describing their research contributions and relevant experience.
-Co-applicants affiliated with a non-academic organization are not required to submit research contributions, but must include relevant experience.
+In addition to meeting the CV requirements above, co-applicants and co-directors must also provide PDF attachments describing their research contributions and relevant experience.
+Co-applicants and co-directors affiliated with a non-academic organization are not required to submit research contributions but must submit relevant experience.

 See Research contributions and relevant experience for details.
 Co-applicants can choose to devote more space to certain sections depending on the nature of their past contributions and experience (e.g., non-academic participants can choose to have a larger Relevant experience section).

 If applicable, list the names of up to 15 key presenters.
 Presenters are defined by SSHRC as individuals who will make an active contribution to the project objectives and/or the production of any concrete deliverable(s).
-For each presenter, indicate whether you are requesting SSHRC funding in support of their involvement, and select the type of presenter (Presenter or Student presenter) from the drop-down list.
+For each presenter, indicate whether you are requesting SSHRC funding to support their involvement and select the type of presenter (Presenter or Student presenter) from the drop-down list.

 When appropriate, the list of event presenters should include students as well as a combination of established and emerging scholars.